Barry Stoneham

 Barry Stoneham (born 9 February 1968) is a former Australian rules footballer who played for the Geelong Football Club between 1986 and 2000.

 Stoneham appeared 241 times for Geelong in the AFL and kicked 223 goals.

-Stoneham developed into one of the top flight centre half forwards in the game.
-He was a strong overhead mark and reliable kick on both sides of his body, He knew how to play his position and was considered by many as the hardest on the field.
+Stoneham developed into one of the top-flight centre half-forwards in the game.
+He was a strong overhead mark and reliable kick on both sides of his body.
+He knew how to play his position and was considered by many as the hardest on the field.

-Recruited from local football nursery St Joseph's, Stoneham had a very good career, playing 241 matches from 1986 to 2000 and captaining the club in 1996 (co-captain with Gary Ablett) and 1997–1998.
-He played at centre-half forward, in the ruck and sometimes at centre-half back.
-He was arguably at the peak of his powers from 1989 to 1992 as a mobile centre-half forward and relief ruckman, playing several State games in this period, winning the Geelong best and fairest in 1990 and All-Australian selection in 1992.
+Recruited from local football nursery St Joseph's, Stoneham had a stellar career, playing 241 matches from 1986 to 2000 and captaining the club in 1996 (co-captain with Gary Ablett) and 1997–1998.
+He played at centre half-forward, in the ruck, and sometimes at centre half-back.
+He was arguably at the peak of his powers from 1989 to 1992 as a mobile centre half-forward and relief ruckman, playing several State games in this period, winning the Geelong best and fairest in 1990 and All-Australian selection in 1992.
 Off the field, Stoneham made forays into the food industry, in 1993 operating the short-lived Kebazza's on Shannon Avenue, Geelong West, a stall that served kebabs and Middle Eastern cuisine, and going into business with Billy Brownless in 1994 with Geelong CBD cafe/restaurant Players on Malop.